input-output-hk/cardano-sl/docs/txp.md

 * You should know what a transaction is, its structure and about tx witnesses.
 You can read about it [here](https://cardanodocs.com/cardano/transactions/).
-* You also should about technical details about [addresses](https://cardanodocs.com/cardano/addresses/).
+* You also should know technical details about [addresses](https://cardanodocs.com/cardano/addresses/).
 * Please read about
   [balances and stakes](https://cardanodocs.com/cardano/balance-and-stake/) and